TommyStarK/ha-rabbitmq/README.md

 ## Build the image

-Before being able to deploy your stack to your swarm cluster, you must build the RabbitMQ image.
+Before being able to deploy your stack to your swarm cluster, you must pull the RabbitMQ image designed for clustered nodes.
 To do so, just run the following:

 ```
-$ docker build img/ -t rabbitmq-cluster-alpine:latest
+$ docker pull tommystark/rabbitmq-cluster:latest
 ```

 ## Local

 - To run the cluster locally, just run the following: